zacharee/SamloaderKotlin/README.md

 If you know a workaround, please follow up on [this issue](https://github.com/zacharee/SamloaderKotlin/issues/10).

-# Samsung Firmware Downloader
+# Bifrost - Samsung Firmware Downloader
 This is yet another firmware downloader for Samsung devices, but it has some special features.

 For one, it's cross-platform.
-Samsung Firmware Downloader runs on Windows, Linux, macOS, and even Android!
+Bifrost runs on Windows, Linux, macOS, and even Android!

-Samsung Firmware Downloader is also a graphical program, with a shared UI across all supported platforms.
+Bifrost is also a graphical program, with a shared UI across all supported platforms.

-Most of the functionality in Samsung Firmware Downloader is based on [Samloader](https://github.com/nlscc/samloader).
+Most of the functionality in Bifrost is based on [Samloader](https://github.com/nlscc/samloader).
 The Python code has been converted to Kotlin and tweaked to take advantage of some of Kotlin's features.

-Samsung Firmware Downloader uses Jetpack Compose, JetBrains Compose for Desktop, and Kotlin Multiplatform to create a shared codebase for all supported platforms.
+Bifrost uses Jetpack Compose, JetBrains Compose for Desktop, and Kotlin Multiplatform to create a shared codebase for all supported platforms.

 # Download
 Binaries are available for 64-bit versions Windows, Linux, macOS, and Android.
 JetBrains Compose can't currently build for 32-bit operating systems.